Chef Series: Michael Notman-Watt, The Syndicate Kitchen

 However vines and winemaking stop for no one.
 Disgorging, bottling and other winemaking processes still need to occur.
-Now also is one of the most important parts of the vine-growing season: buds have burst and the vines are beginning to grow.
+Now also is one of the most important parts of the vine-growing season: flowering is taking place and we're waiting for fruit to set.
 Our Vineyard Manager, James McLean, has been working in isolation out in the vineyard since lockdown, tending carefully to our vines.
 The hope contained in the harvest this year means more than ever.

 Please contact firstname.lastname@example.org or call 01903 877845 to place your orders.
 We are still offering a Next Working Day delivery for orders placed before 12pm Monday to Friday.

 All of our English Sparkling Wines are still available online.
-To make sure Wiston can still get to you even if you can’t come to us, we’re now offering Free Delivery on all orders during the COVID-19 pandemic.
+To make sure Wiston can still get to you even if you can’t come to us, we’re now offering Free Delivery on all orders of £50 or over during the COVID-19 pandemic.
 Simply use the code FREESHIPPING when placing an order either online or over the phone (01903 877845).